wp-plugins/wp-hide-dashboard/readme.txt

 4. WordPress 3.5 Subscribers profile page and public-facing site with WP Hide Dashboard activated (Multisite)

 == Changelog ==

+= Version 2.2.1 =
+* Brought code and comments in line with core standards.
+* DrewAPicture was added as a contributor.
+* Removed some unused code.
+* General cleanup.

 = Version 2.2: =
 * Support for WordPress version 3.3 and earlier removed.